frankois944/KTViewModelBuilder/README.md

 Currently supported Kotlin types : dataclass/class, int, double, float, bool, uint, Long (swift int64), please make an issue for more.

+You can also bind **List** but only with type Class, DataClass and String.

 > [!NOTE]
 > The macro can create uniderectional and bidirectionel binding